Cloudtasks/angular2-cloudtasks/README.md

 - `options`: (object) Global options for image processing ([Docs](https://cloudtasks.io/docs/image/#image))
 - `photoWidths`: (array) Array of 'Ints' to be used for width approximation calculation
 - `photoHeights`: (array) Array of 'Ints' to be used for height approximation calculation
+- `placeholderImage`: (string) Set global placeholder image url to be used while waiting for original image (default: '')

 #### Methods:
 - `setId(id: string)`: Sets the client id